ur-whitelab/hoomd-tf/sphinx-docs/source/building_the_graph.rst

     variables  = htf.load_variables(model_dir, ['avg-energy'])

-The :py:meth:`htf.utils.load_variables` is general and can be used to load trained, non-trained, or averaged variables. **It is important to name your custom variables so they can be loaded using this function.**
+The :py:meth:`utils.load_variables` is general and can be used to load trained, non-trained, or averaged variables. **It is important to name your custom variables so they can be loaded using this function.**